Shweta-2007/MERN-e-commerce-FRONTEND/README.md

 - User Reducer
 - now use that userReducer in app.ts using selector
-- protecting Routes for Logged In Users:
+- protecting Routes for Logged In Users: protected-route.tsx in component
+- sign out function in header

+\*\*next step:

+- RTK Query Setup for Product
+- create productAPI.ts and first made for latest-products
+- made API for admin-all-products
+- made API for categories on search page
+- made API for products on search page